In addition to the included templates in your FeedOtter account, FeedOtter includes the ability to use custom HTML template.

 When you are sure your template is compatible and there are no broken links (other than content-related ones) you can submit your template to the FeedOtter team.

 Now that you've sent us your template import request the FeedOtter team will handle the rest.
-A typical import takes 1-3 days to be put into your account.
+A typical import takes 5-7 business days to be put into your account.
+Delivery times may vary based on volume and demand .

 First, the FeedOtter team will review and verify your HTML code.
 We will do this using Litmus and return the template if there are any compatibility issues.
 If you're having compatibility issues, we'll ask that you re-evaluate the template and send it back to us once you've fixed the issue.